university-of-york/research-it-documentation/README.md

 **Images and Tables**

 Located in the `assets/img` and `assets/data` folders.
-The `csv` files in the `data` folder are useful for displaying tables with good formatting.
+The `csv` files in the `data` folder are useful for displaying tables with better formatting.

 ## Reference